Wolfgang Van Halen

-Wolfgang William Van Halen (/væn ˈheɪlən/ van-_-HAY-lən, /nl/, born March 16, 1991) is an American musician.
-The son of actress Valerie Bertinelli and guitarist Eddie Van Halen, he performed alongside his father and his uncle as the bassist for Van Halen from 2007 to 2020.
+Wolfgang William Van Halen (/væn ˈheɪlən/ van-_-HAY-lən, /nl/, born March 16, 1991) is an American musician, singer, and songwriter.
+The son of actress Valerie Bertinelli and guitarist Eddie Van Halen, he performed alongside his father and his uncle Alex as the bassist for Van Halen from 2007 to 2020.
 He also performed with the heavy metal band Tremonti from 2012 to 2016.
-After his father's death in 2020, which led to the disbandment of Van Halen, he began to focus on his solo project Mammoth, in which he performs all instruments and vocals.
+After his father died in 2020, which led to the disbanding of Van Halen, he began to focus on his solo project Mammoth, in which he performs all instruments and vocals.
 His debut album Mammoth WVH was released in 2021, and his second album Mammoth II was released in 2023.

 Early life

+Wolfgang William Van Halen was born on March 16, 1991, in Santa Monica, California to rock musician Eddie Van Halen and actress Valerie Bertinelli.
+He is of Dutch, Indonesian, English, and Italian descent.

 Wolfgang started his musical career as a drummer.
 He often watched his father rehearse, and at times would try to play his uncle Alex's drum kit, whereupon the latter would give him a few lessons.
 Wolfgang started playing drums at the age of nine, being mostly self-taught with only few lessons from his uncle, and got his first drum set from his father as a present for his tenth birthday.
 Some time later he moved on to guitar and bass.
 He can also play keyboards and "figure things out by ear".
 Wolfgang later began actively participating in Van Halen, the band.
 He also made guest appearances during some dates of Van Halen's 2004 tour, appearing during his father's extended guitar solo spot and playing with him the instrumental "316" (from the album For Unlawful Carnal Knowledge), which refers to his birthday.

 For a 13-year period ending in 2004, Eddie Van Halen collaborated with Peavey on a line of guitars, the Wolfgang series, named after his son.
 In 2008, his father named a custom guitar after him, the EVH Wolfgang.